blue-yonder/tsfresh/docs/text/data_formats.rst

 DataFrame.
 This means that each different time series is saved as its own column.

 Example: Imagine you record the values of time series x and y for different objects A and B for three different times t1, t2 and t3.
 Now you want to calculate some feature with tsfresh.
-Your resulting DataFrame have to look like this:
+Your resulting DataFrame has to look like this:

 +----+------+----------+----------+
 | id | time | x        | y        |